 Eat All The Tapas

 There’s nothing more local than hopping from tapas bar to tapas bar in Seville.
 Start with Las Columnas, a bar crowded with locals near the cathedral to sample the town’s specialty solomillo al whiskey.
 The famous dish is made of beef and potatoes soaked in a hearty whiskey sauce.
-Then, head over to Bar El Baratillo to munch on fried fish and gazpacho.
+Then, head over to Bar El Baratillo to munch on more classic dishes like Enjoy local dishes like gazpacho, salmorejo, and espinacas con garbanzos.
+You can also book a tapas crawl with a local guide if you’d prefer to have an insider’s perspective on the best places to go and additional dishes to try.

 More Ways To Experience Spain: